MoeAmeen1/Mohammed-Ameen-Mayet/README.md

 Mohammed Ameen Mayet
 Creating a github profile webage

+How to create a github webpage:
+-Go into the destined repository on github
+-Navigate to the settings tab
+-Scroll down to github webpages and enable for repositories, this is where you can find the link to the webpage
 ___________________________________________________________________________________________
 17 February 2020
-Created github account and create github webpage header with link to github profile and linkdin and include a photo.
+Created github account, repository and create github webpage header with link to github profile and linkdin and include a photo.
 It would be beneficial to learn the github command lines which can be found here: https://education.github.com/git-cheat-sheet-education.pdf
 ___________________________________________________________________________________________
 18 February 2020